nf-core/dualrnaseq/docs/output.md

 * `*_parent_attribute_quant_feature_salmon_alignment.gff3`
   * Host gff file containing 'parent' in place of genome attribute defined with  `--gene_attribute_gff_to_create_transcriptome_host` and `quant` replacing  gene features defined by `--gene_feature_gff_to_create_transcriptome_host`.
 The file is used to extract annotations for each transcript.
 * `reference_host_names.txt` and `reference_pathogen_names.txt`
   * List of either host or pathogen reference names defined in the 1st column of gff file.
-Files are used to identify uniqly mapped, cross-mapped and multi-mapped reads in alignments generated by Star.
+Files are used to identify uniquely mapped, cross-mapped and multi-mapped reads in alignments generated by Star.

 **STAR and HTSeq references:**
 * `host_pathogen.fasta`: